Wilkin Castillo

-Wilkin Castillo (born June 1, 1984) is a Dominican former professional baseball catcher.
-He made his major league debut in 2008 for the Cincinnati Reds.
-He has played in Major League Baseball (MLB) for the Reds and Miami Marlins.
+Wilkin Alexis Castillo (born June 1, 1984) is a Dominican former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds and Miami Marlins.
+He made his MLB debut with Cincinnati in 2008.
 Listed at 6 ft 0 in and 215 lb, Castillo throws right-handed and is a switch hitter.

 Professional career

 Arizona Diamondbacks

 Castillo was originally signed as an undrafted free agent in 2002 by the Arizona Diamondbacks.
 He first played in Arizona's farm system in 2004, mostly in the rookie-level Pioneer League, while also appearing in six Triple-A games.
-He spent 2005 playing in Class A and spent 2006 in Class A-Advanced, Double-A, and Triple-A. In 2007, he played for the Double-A Mobile BayBears where he had a .302 batting average in 109 games.
-In 2008, Castillo was named the 14th-best prospect in the Diamondbacks organization, and played 104 games in Triple-A for the Tucson Sidewinders of the Pacific Coast League, batting .254 with six home runs and 47 RBIs.
+He spent 2005 playing in Single–A and spent 2006 in High–A, Double-A, and Triple-A. In 2007, he played for the Double-A Mobile BayBears where he had a .302 batting average in 109 games.
+In 2008, Castillo was named the 14th-best prospect in the Diamondbacks organization, and played 104 games in Triple-A for the Tucson Sidewinders of the Pacific Coast League, batting .254 with six home runs and 47 RBI.